Why is beekeeper registration compulsory?

 What is BeeTAS?

 BeeTAS is Biosecurity Tasmania's online registration system, designed to assist beekeepers with registration as well as manage their apiary sites.
-BeeTAS allows beekeepers to:
+BeeTAS is a secure platform, hosted on data-protected servers in line with Tasmanian Government cyber-security policies.

 register, renew, or cancel their beekeeper registration